Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 The blood glucose level should be measured before and after each exercise session.
 Before exercise, 70 mg/dL as a relative contraindication to an acute bout of exercise; consume up to 15 grams of carb before exercise if < 100 mg/dL; exercise should not exceed a moderate intensity if hyperglycemia is present (< 300mg/dL).

-An adjusted amount of insulin, typically reduce, injected should be considered for exercise.
+An adjusted amount of insulin, typically reduced, injected should be considered for exercise.

 - Type 2 Diabetes (insulin-resistance)